farayday/ACIT2520-Project/reminderApp/README.md

 April 18th

 1. Restructered database to json
-2. Added passport authentication with email and password
+2. Added passport authentication with email and password using tutorial from passport documentation

 Sarah Ortega:
 I worked on the following tasks: